Independent Living skills (ILS) are those daily activities that are required to take care of oneself, family and a home.

 Each student is assessed, a review of skills is undertaken and they are asked to identify areas they feel require development in order for them to function effectively within the hostel.

-This can be anything from setting an alarm clock snooze button, or using internet banking for online transactions.
+This can be anything from setting an alarm clock snooze button, using internet banking for online transactions, self care and shopping planning and budgeting.

 A trained NCW ILS teacher produces a personalised plan, which is shared with the students’ keyworker in their residential setting for across college collaborative working.
 The programme of study focuses on gathering information for CV’s, safety related to the home and holistic well being.